-Please note: The content on this page refers to functionality on Personal, Professional, and Business plans.
-If you are on a Startup, Growth, or Scale plan, learn more about functionality available on your account.
+Please note: The content on this page refers to functionality on legacy Personal, Professional, and Business plans.
+If you are on a Startup, Growth, Scale, Agency, or custom dedicated plan, learn more about functionality available on your account.

 Many WP Engine customers leverage multiple environments to create an advanced deployment workflow like the classic triad: development, staging, and production (dev/stage/prod).Our Environments feature eliminates the guesswork and makes it easy for you to identify how you are using a particular install.
 No more confusion about which site is actually in production.
 No more cryptic install names.
 Your team has fewer questions and greater clarity.